entando/entando-docs/vuepress/README.md

 1. Update `config.js`
    1. `landingSecondaryNav` to set the active version for the landing page nav
    1. `entando.version` to set the active version for the regular pages left-nav version navigation.
-1. Update the data properties in `SpecialLayout.vue` to point to the new active version of `Docs` and `Tutorials`
+1. Update the data properties in `components/LandingPage.vue` to set the `activeVersionPath` and `activeVersionTag`
 1. Modify the 3 manual redirect pages under `docs`, `docs/getting-started` and `tutorials` to point to the new active version

 ### Publishing